gerlichlab/spoc/docs/data_structures.md

 ### Lablled contacts
-The concept of pixels representing a single labeling state allows simplification of the interfaces to downstream processing functionality, but offloads responsibiltiy to the analyst to ensure that the biological question at hand is adequately adressed by the chosen labelling state.
+The concept of pixels representing a single labelling state allows simplifying the interfaces to downstream processing functionality but offloads responsibility to the analyst to ensure that the chosen labelling state adequately addresses the biological question at hand.
 The pixels class does not perform any labelling state checks and forwards the combination(s) of labelling states present in the contacts class used for their construction.
-This allows for greater flexibility with regards to the questions that can be answered.
+This allows for greater flexibility with regard to the questions that can be answered.

 The `ContactManipulator` class contains functionality to filter contacts for a given labelling state to perform downstream aggregation of pixels.